CTCycle/FAIRS-roulette-agent/README.md

 - `test_size:` fraction of data to leave as test data
 - `window_size:` length of the input timeseries window
 - `output_size:` number of next points to predict (output sequence)
+- `predictions_size:` number of timeseries points to take for the predictions inputs

 ### Requirements
 This application has been developed and tested using the following dependencies (Python 3.10.12):